Call

 6. Asphalt Shingles

-The 6 roofs that resist wildfires the best that we carry are standing seam, rock slate, concrete and clay tiles, stone-coated steel shingles, and asphalt shingles.
+The 6 roofs that resist wildfires the best that we carry are standing seam, rock slate, concrete tiles, clay tiles, stone-coated steel shingles, and asphalt shingles.

 new standing seam metal roof on new home construction